Open Access in 60 seconds

 Open Access in Romance Studies

-Although access to digital publications is highly valued in Romance studies, open access is rather underrepresented here compared with other disciplines.
-Romance studies has a heterogeneous publication culture, in which established models of publication and dissemination of research results play a central role.
-Printed monographs continue to occupy a special place; besides journals, edited collections are also an important form of publication.
+Although access to digital publications is highly valued in Romance studies, open access is rather underrepresented there compared with other disciplines.
+Romance studies has a heterogeneous publication culture in which established models of publication and dissemination of research results play a central role.
+Printed journals continue to occupy a special place, and, besides journals, edited collections are an important form of publication.
+Publishers and independent journals as well as researchers and associations are increasingly breaking new ground in the form of open access publications and initiatives – to date, mainly in the journals area, but increasingly also in the area of monographs and edited collections.

 Open Access Journals